DanielOgorchock/ST_Anything/HubDuino/README.md

-## HubDuino ThingShield Bridge Device Instructions - FOR USE WITH A THINGSHIELD
+## HubDuino Parent ThingShield Device Instructions - FOR USE WITH A THINGSHIELD
 - Join your Arduino/ThingShield to your hub using the hub's "Discover Devices" feature.
-It will show up as a generic "Device"
+It will show up as a generic "Device" or a "SmartThings sensor"
 - Click on Devices from navigation menu
 - Select your "Arduino ThingShield" device from the list
-- Change the Type to "HubDuino ThingShield Bridge"
+- Change the Type to "HubDuino Parent ThingShield"
 - Configure the correct number of "Button Devices" to match what you defined in the Arduino Sketch.
 Set to 0 if none.
-- Click Save
+- Click the SAVE button at the bottom of the screen.
+This will cause a REFRESH command to be sent to your ST_Anything microcontroller, which in turn will send a status update for every device you configured in your sketch's setup() routine.
+These updates from ST_Anything will cause child devices to be created if they do not yet exist.

 ## Items to be aware of
 1) Please do not start changing any code before getting one of the examples up and running on both the Arduino/ESP8266/ESP32 and the Device Handlers.
 It is always best to start with known working code before editing it.
 This greatly reduces the amount of troubleshooting later.

-2) Since Hubitat does not yet support Composite (i.e. Parent/Child) Device Drivers, I have added a Bridge Driver + Service Manager App to take care of creating, updating, and deleting child devices
+2) Hubitat now supports Composite (i.e. Parent/Child) Device Drivers.
+The Parent Device takes care of creating, updating, and deleting child devices
-  - Assuming you're keeping things fairly standard, you should never need to modify the groovy code within the Bridge / Child Drivers or the Service Manager App!
+  - Assuming you're keeping things fairly standard, you should never need to modify the groovy code within the Parent / Child Drivers!
 Pretty much all changes are kept within the Arduino Sketch .ino file!
-  - Child Devices are automatically created by the HubDuino Service Manager App - no manual creation of Virtual Devices
+  - Child Devices are automatically created by the HubDuino Parent Device - no manual creation of Virtual Devices
-  - If you delete the HubDuino Service Manger App, all of its children are also deleted.
-PLEASE NOTE that you can simply delete any child device individually if necessary (no need to delete the Service Manager!)
+  - If you delete the HubDuino Parent Device, all of its children are also deleted.
+PLEASE NOTE that you can simply delete any child device individually if necessary (no need to delete the Parent Device!)
 If the Arduino sketch no longer sends updates for those child devices, they will not be re-created.
   - You can add additional devices to the Arduino sketch at a later date.
-Doing so will cause the Svc Mgr to automagically create the new child devices once data from the Arduino sketch makes its way to the ST Cloud.
+Doing so will cause the Parent Device to automagically create the new child devices once data from the Arduino sketch makes its way to the Hubitat hub.
   - You can rename any of the Child Devices via the Hubitat web IDE as you see fit.
 Just select a Child Device, and simply change its "Device Label" field and click save.
-  - Do NOT change the Child Devices' Device Network ID - The Service Manager uses this field to link the Child device to the Bridge device
+  - Do NOT change the Child Devices' Device Network ID - The Service Manager uses this field to link the Child device to the Parent device

-3) The names of the devices you create in the Arduino setup() routine MUST MATCH EXACTLY the names the HubDuino Bridge Driver and Service Manager App code expects.
+3) The names of the devices you create in the Arduino setup() routine MUST MATCH EXACTLY the names the HubDuino Parent Driver code expects.
 The names are CaSe SenSiTiVe!
 Do not get creative with naming in the Arduino sketch as the Child Devices will not be created.
 Follow the naming convention as seen in the "ST_Anything_Multiples_xxxx.ino" sketches
   - Contact Sensors:  "contact1", "contact2", "contact3", ...
   - Alarm: "alarm1", "alarm2", "alarm3", ...
   - Motion: "motion1", "motion2", "motion3", ...